 In the previous worksheets you read and wrote a story.
 For the next two weeks you will focus on information texts.
-You will read information pamphlets and you will design a pamphlet of your own.
+You will read information pamphlets and you will design a pamphlet of vour own.

-Most kids spend too much time in front of the
+Most kids spend too much time in front of a

-Of course, screen time can be educational, but
+Of course, some screen time can be

-too many children spend far too much time in too many children spend far too much time in front of a screen.
-Some children spend more Tont of a screen, some children spend more than the time watching TV and playing games than the time watching to expect to exp while watching TV.
+educational, but too many children spend

+equicational, put too many children spend far too much time in front of a screen.
+Some Tar too much ume in none of a screen.
+Joine children spend more time Watching TV and whether a screen the star beauty strategies and children spend more time watching iv and playing games than the hours they spend in cohooli while watching TV.